-Projects utilizing green infrastructure will be considered from the following towns: Camillus, Cicero, Clay, DeWitt, Geddes, Lysander, Manlius, Onondaga, Pompey, Salina and villages: Baldwinsville, Camillus, East Syracuse, Fayetteville, Liverpool, Manlius, North Syracuse, and Solvay.
+Projects utilizing green infrastructure will be considered from the following towns: Camillus, Cicero, Clay, DeWitt, Geddes, Lysander, Manlius, Onondaga, Pompey, Salina and the City of Syracuse and villages: Baldwinsville, Camillus, East Syracuse, Fayetteville, Liverpool, Manlius, North Syracuse, and Solvay.

 It is expected that this project will go on for several years.
 Project scopes will evolve over time as new green infrastructure technologies are developed and implemented.
-The Suburban I/I Reduction - Green and Innovative Improvements project has been very successful to date; it is expected that this success will continue for future years.
+The Suburban I/I Reduction - Green and Innovative Improvements project has been very successful to date.

 Bonding for this project was authorized as follows: 2012 in the bonded amount of \$3 million (BR #12115); 2013 in the bonded amount of \$2 million (BR #13135); in 2015 for \$1.98 million in bonds (BR #127); and in 2018 in the amount of \$500,000 in cash.
+As of June of 2021, approximately \$6 million has been spent on this project.